StephenDRoberts/AWS_SolutionsArchitect_StudyNotes/ELB.md

 ---

 Using an Elastic Load Balancer is an ideal solution for adding elasticity to your application.
 Alternatively, you can also create a policy in Route 53, such as a Weighted routing policy, to evenly distribute the traffic to 2 or more EC2 instances.

+---

+ELBs are designed to run in one region only and not accross multiple regions.